-Since the ACT and SAT are voluntary tests, the scores will not automatically be included with the student's
+Since the ACT and SAT are voluntary tests, the scores will not automatically be included.

 Student Name: Student ID: Date:

-(Please Print)
+(please print)

-I give permission for my student to authorize al l transcript requests d uring the 2018-19 school year.
+I give permission for my student to authorize all trans cript requests during the 2020-2021 schoo l year.

-Parent/Guardian Signature: Date:
+Parent/Guardian Signature: Date

-(PLEASE RETURN THIS FORM TO THE CO UNSELING OFFICE AT YOUR HIGH SCHOOL)
+(PLEASE RETURN THIS FORM TO THE COUNSE ELING OFFICE AT YOUR HIGH SCHOO DL)

-EXAMPLE:
+An official transcript will be mailed to the Institution((s)/Organizations(s) listed below:

-An official transcript will be mailed to the Ins titution(s)/Organizati on(s) listed below.
+Name and Address of Institution/Organization Check all that apply

-Name and Address of Institution/Organization Chec k all that apply
+Transcript with ACT/SAT scores

-\Box Tra inscript with ACT/SAT scores
+Transcript without ACT/S AT scores

-inscript without ACT/SAT score
+Online application comple eted

-line application completed per application attached
+Paper application attached 1

-- ••
+CITIZENSHIP STANDARDS FOR ELIGIBILITY

-SPRINGFIELD PUBLIC SCHOOLS CITIZENSHIP STANDARDS FOR ELIGIBILITY
+NAME

-NAME GRADE (Print Last First)
+(Print Last, First)